 If warning signs are observed, a Sub-Advisor may be subjected to a probationary review and comparative analysis.
-Warning signs typically are based upon factors such as style inconsistency, manager changes, performance issues or changes in investment philosophy.
+Warning signs typically are based upon factors such as style inconsistency, manager changes, performance issues, or changes in investment philosophy.

-We also perform a quarterly review of the accounts average return for the quarter.
-We compare the quarterly performance returns for individual accounts to the quarterly performance returns for their peer accounts in the same strategy.
-We then review "outliers" that have significantly higher or lower quarterly performance returns than the average peer account in the same strategy.
+Stephens also performs a quarterly review of the accounts' average return for the quarter.
+Stephens compares the quarterly performance returns for individual accounts to the quarterly performance returns for their peer accounts in the same strategy.
+Stephens then reviews "outliers" that have significantly higher or lower quarterly performance returns than the average peer account in the same strategy.